onesy-me/onesy/docs/public/assets/md/library/zip/use.md

   huffman_code: 'auto'
 };

-new AmauiZip('Value to zip', options);
+new OnesyZip('Value to zip', options);
 ```

 #### encode\_values

 Values: `true`, `false`

-Is an option passed into the AmauiHuffmanCode, for it to either encode the huffman code values or not.
+Is an option passed into the OnesyHuffmanCode, for it to either encode the huffman code values or not.

 In some use cases it depends, and toggling it might influence difference in value byte size.